 Buy Nothing Day:

 Spend a day without spending!
 The first Buy Nothing Day was organized in Vancouver in 1992 to draw attention to the role played by advertising in overconsumption in the developed world.
-It has since grown into an international effort to underscore the environmental, ethical and social consequences of consumerism.
+It has since grown into an international effort involving over 50 countries to underscore the environmental, ethical and social consequences of consumerism.
 Celebrated in North America on the Friday immediately following US Thanksgiving, Buy Nothing Day marks what has traditionally become known as the first day of the Christmas shopping season.
-It is an excellent occasion to stop and think about the serious effects that ‘what’ and ‘how much’ we buy are having on the environment and on those living in the developing world where much of what we consume is produced.
+Consider it a 24 hour detox from consumerism and an excellent occasion to tune into the serious effects of ‘what’ and ‘how much’ we buy are having on the environment and on those living in the developing world where much of what we consume is produced.

 WHY CARE ABOUT OUR HABITS AS CONSUMERS?